VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 • Ask student to identify and confirm referees/third party reports.

-• Provide student advice for support touch points where required
+• Provide student advice for support touch points where required.

 • Discuss and confirm evidence requirements to ensure the applicants understanding.